 The plan will be agreed in conjunction with the service user to promote their recovery and work positively towards their discharge.

 How to access this service

-People can be referred by their East Riding GP or they can refer themselves for an assessment by calling or emailing the Mental Health Response Service on the number below.
+People can be referred by their East Riding GP or by using our contact details below.